Personal injury claims in bankruptcy present a challenge.

 It also doesn’t matter whether it’s a fender bender or a case with serious injuries.
-Injury claims, or any claim representing potential dollars in the bank must be disclosed when filing bankruptcy.
+Injury claims, or any claim representing potential monetary value require disclosure when filing bankruptcy.

 Disclose Personal Injury Claims in Bankruptcy